-Spent 1 year in Washington's foster care system
+Ashley Howell spent 1 year in Washington's foster care system.

 It took Ashley Howell three years, five cities and six placements before she landed in the house that she will forever call “home”.
 Ashley was ten years old and met her mom and dad who would help turn Ashley into the woman, mother, wife and volunteer that she is today.
 In May of 2014 she will become a college graduate, holding a Bachelors in Social Work.